-The kindergarten year is designed to set the tone for a child’s Jewish educational journey.
+The pre-k and kindergarten year is designed to set the tone for a child’s Jewish educational journey.
 Our tradition teaches that learning should be sweet, and our goal is to give students as many opportunities as possible to taste drops of honey throughout the year.
 Our experienced kindergarten teachers accomplish this by creating an atmosphere that is exciting, fun, and inviting of curious exploration.

 In first, second, and third grades, our focus is on inviting students into the exciting and vibrant world of Jewish learning.